Fighting for Injured Government Employees At Home & Abroad

-Who is Covered by the Defense Base Act?
+Who Is Covered by the Defense Base Act?

 Benefits of the Defense Base Act

-Important Facts About the Defense Base Act
+More Information about the Defense Base Act

 The Defense Base Act has many complicated legal nuances.
-Here are some of the most important statutes of the Act:

-- All employers of workers who fulfill the above criteria are required by federal law to provide workers compensation coverage for their employees.
-If your employer doesn’t follow this mandate and/or pay the amount in full, you as the injured employee or your family in the event of your death can sue the employer for tort damages.
+- All employers of workers who fulfill the above criteria are required by federal law to provide workers’ compensation coverage for their employees.
+If your employer doesn’t follow this mandate and/or pay the amount in full, you as the injured employee – or your family in the event of your death – can sue the employer for tort damages.